aoaristides/microservices-security/ui-service/README.md

 This project was created with Angular 2 and Angular-CLI

-## Development server
-Run `docker-compose up` for a dev server.
-Wait for the message below to show on the compose logs:
-##### ach-frontend_1  | webpack: Compiled successfully.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.